 - People with financial work experience may be able to work in wine selling on a micro or macro level

-- Sales or marketing professionals can apply the same skills a role as a purveyor or wine store owner
+- Sales or marketing professionals can apply the same skills to a role as a purveyor or wine store owner

 Many students also come from within the business, such as bartenders who want to improve their wine knowledge in order to move to a beverage manager position, or waiters looking to take on the additional responsibilities of wine selection and service.
 For some, this means finding a company they align with and proving their work ethic while biding their time until a position opens on the sommelier team.